matwerber1/serverless-airflow-on-aws-fargate/README.md

-# Apache Airflow on AWS ECS (Fargate) and Aurora Postgres
+# Serverless Apache Airflow on AWS

 This project provides a CDK script to get you up and running with Apache Airflow on a completely **serverless** AWS infrastructure.
 No EC2s to manage :)